 Missing the joyful fellowship of friends and loved ones back home, Ajiri hosted get-togethers to connect with expats and locals in Paris.
 “Gathering is truly in my DNA as a Nigerian because we love getting together.
 Growing up, we always had guests over after church and met up with other Nigerian families every Saturday.”
-The love of entertaining, combined with her passion for antiques and flea markets, are the sparks from which Madame de la Maison was born.
+The love of entertaining, combined with her passion for antiques and flea markets, are the sparks from which Madame de la Maison was born as well as her gorgeous book Joie – an ode to finding beauty and joy in the everyday, as the French do.
 She recently shared her thoughts on effortless French entertaining, what her perfect day in Paris looks like, and Parisian joie de vivre.

 The French entertain so effortlessly.
 What are their secrets?

 “Most French people aren’t trying to recreate fancy recipes or present themselves as the perfect home cook.
 You won’t find any ‘Stepford-style’ hosts or hostesses trying to impress you with perfection… The emphasis is more on everyone enjoying themselves.
 The majority of French households I’ve been invited to have cabinets with antiques or modern serving dishes they love, and they just set a table, mixing and matching what they have.
 The meal is usually simple, but we spend long hours around the table drinking and chatting.”

 What does a perfect day in Paris look like for you?